Madeleine Sherwood

 Madeleine Sherwood (born Madeleine Louise Hélène Thornton; November 13, 1922 – April 23, 2016) was a Canadian actress of stage, film and television.
-She was widely known for her portrayals of Mae/Sister Woman and Miss Lucy in both the Broadway and film versions of Tennessee Williams' Cat on a Hot Tin Roof and Sweet Bird of Youth.
-She starred or featured in 18 original Broadway productions including Arturo Ui, Do I Hear a Waltz? and The Crucible.
+She portrayed Mae/Sister Woman and Miss Lucy in both the Broadway and film versions of Tennessee Williams' Cat on a Hot Tin Roof and Sweet Bird of Youth, and starred or featured in 18 original Broadway productions including Arturo Ui, Do I Hear a Waltz? and The Crucible.
 In 1963 she won an Obie Award for Best Actress for her performance in Hey You, Light Man!
 Off-Broadway.
-In television, she is best known for her role of Reverend Mother Placido to Sally Field's Sister Bertrille in The Flying Nun (1967–70).
+In television, she played Reverend Mother Placido to Sally Field's Sister Bertrille in The Flying Nun (1967–70).

 Early life

 Sherwood was born in Montreal, Quebec, the granddaughter of the Dean of Dentistry at McGill University.
-Sherwood made her first stage appearance at the age of four in a church Passion Play.
+She made her first stage appearance at age four in a church Passion Play.
 She started her professional career in Montreal when Rupert Kaplan cast her in CBC dramas and soap operas.